 These Twice Baked Breakfast Potatoes are a fun and tasty take on breakfast.
-Recipe adapted from the wonderful cookbook, Eating in the Middle by Andie Mitchell.
+This recipe is adapted from the wonderful cookbook, Eating in the Middle by Andie Mitchell.

 This twice baked breakfast potatoes recipe is all that and a bag of chips.
-I can’t wait to share it with you.
-But first…
+I can’t wait to share!
+Before I share it with you, let me give you some backstory.

-For those of you who are looking to lead a more practical balanced life in the new year and beyond, I can’t recommend Andie’s cookbook enough.
+For those who are looking to lead a more practical balanced life, I can’t recommend Andie’s cookbook enough.
 It’s packed full of recipes (with beautiful photography as well) that are great for a little indulgence and/or buckling down and being healthy.
-If you buy one cookbook as you aim to reach your health and wellness goals, I personally think it should be this one!
+If you buy one cookbook as you aim to reach your health and wellness goals, it should be this one!

 Now, can we talk about these breakfast potatoes?
 Yes!!!

 I love breakfast potatoes.
 I mean, who doesn’t, really?
 But I’d never had breakfast potatoes like this until reaching for Andie’s book.
 When I saw this recipe I knew it was one we would love and that I had to make it ASAP.
-I’ve made Andie’s recipe for twice baked breakfast potatoes a few times, but decided to make it even more “Weight Watchers Freestyle” friendly with my most recent go round.
+I’ve made Andie’s recipe for twice baked breakfast potatoes a few times and love it.
+However, this time I decided to make it even more “Weight Watchers Freestyle” friendly.

 Andie’s recipe is perfect.
-It’s really not one that needs changed at all, however I wanted to lower the Smart Points value of my breakfast and knew there were a few ways I could do that.
-Instead of sour cream, I used plain greek yogurt.
-I eliminated the butter and used coconut oil spray.
-I also decided to forgo the cheese (I know, I know…).
+It’s really not one that needs changed at all because it’s wonderful the way it is.
+The only reason I decided to make changes is because I wanted to lower the Smart Points value of my breakfast.
+I knew there were a few ways I could do that.
+For example, instead of sour cream, I used plain greek yogurt.
+I also eliminated the butter and used coconut oil spray.
+In addition, I decided to forgo the cheese (I know, I know…).
 The result was a delicious breakfast that didn’t make a dent in my Smart Points quite as much as the original.

-If you love breakfast potatoes like I do and want to switch things up a little, give these twice baked breakfast potatoes a try!
+In conclusion, if you love breakfast potatoes give these twice baked breakfast potatoes a try!
 And definitely run out TODAY to buy Eating in the Middle by Andie Mitchell.
+With recipes like this one, it’s clearly a cookbook that will stand the test of time.

 Twice Baked Breakfast Potatoes Recipe